Tell Your Story

 I can’t tell my story

 I can't tell my USO story, but the USO girls did a lot to lift our morale when I was with the 2nd Infantry Division in Korea in 1974-76.
 I missed Bob Hope's show by one year.
-In '75 they came to Camp Hovey where one of them performed on New Year's Eve at the officers...
+In '75, they came to Camp Hovey, where one of them performed on New Year's Eve at the...

 Ronald: I can’t tell my story